Manila Ocean Park takes pride in being the pioneering ocean theme park of the country.

 The last attraction included in our tour package was the Light, Water, Fire, and Air show at around 6:30 PM.

-The fire show, meanwhile, was strikingly impressive with pillars and globes of flames spewing from the stage floor.
+The fire show, meanwhile, was impressive.
+There were pillars and globes of flames spewing out from the stage floor.

 Hotel H2O